AnithT/SilverstoneCodingtask/README.md

 - WeatherForecast.Unit_test - The unit testing scenarios are developed in this layer

 - WeatherForecast.UI - Contains all the UI part of this web application.
+The UI part is built using React framework and have used React functionalitites like hooks such as usestate, useeffect and AXIOS service for fetching APIs.

  # Commits